Ganzorig2022/devOps/README.md

 kubectl config set-contect --current --namespace=<namespace_name> # change the active namespace kubectl get all --namespace <namespace_name> # get all objects in a specific namespace
 ```

+### 3.6 Service

+-   Why we need a Service?

+*   Stable IP address and DNS to access a set of Pods
+*   Load balancing
+*   Loose coupling
+*   Within & outside the cluster

+-   Different types of Services

+*   ClusterIP - default
+*   NodePort
+*   Load Balancer